syalabi-seet/adaptive-solar-tree/README.md

 ## Orientation mechanism
 Due to time-constraints, an actual mechanism was not built.
-Instead, a mock-up design taking inspiration from robotic arm manipulators was used as the mechanism.
+Instead, a mock-up design taking inspiration from robotic arm manipulators was used as the mechanism namely the [Universal Robots' UR3 robotic arm](https://wiredworkers.io/universal-robots-ur3/).

 The supposed mechanism would have 5-axis DOF, comprising of 5 rotary joints.

 Off-the-shelf robotic arms tend to be equipped with servo or stepper motors that do not have high detent torque meaning that it cannot hold any torque when not powered.
-This characteristic will not make robotic arms work for this use case, as such, a self-locking mechanism will be required namely using worm gears.
+This characteristic will not make robotic arms work for this use case, as such, a self-locking mechanism will be required using worm gears.

 ## Physical computing
 To further maximize power efficiency, a light-weight Raspberry Pi PICO microcontroller will be used for its physical computing.
 Deep sleep or dormant mode will be engaged in between periods of compute, reducing power consumptions up to 99% at 0.8mA.